Meet Your Late Night Live Production Team

 Lead & Backing Vocals (also drums) - - 5th CTTE - - Favorite Artists: Genesis, Kevin Gilbert, Peter Gabriel, Spock's Beard, Toto, Ambrosia, Enchant, Chicago, Saga

 Rob serves CTTE's Late Night LIVE Prog Experience as project coordinator and master of ceremonies, working closely with fellow all-volunteer Late Night Production team colleagues and the senior management of Cruise To The Edge's producer On The Blue (OTB).
 CTTE's Late Night LIVE program is possibly the largest volunteer project in Rob's adult life, which says a lot about the scope of Late Night LIVE.
 As background, Rob is the artist relations coordinator for global webcast radio station House of Prog (www.houseofprog.com).
-He also volunteers on ProgStock Music Festival's management team, a New Jersey-based festival.
+He also volunteers on ProgStock Music Festival's management team, a New Jersey-based festival that will take place Oct.
+13-15, 2017.
 Rob is drummer-vocalist in a classic rock cover band Argyle Bananas, which he founded with his son TJ and local musician friends.
 A lifelong music scene fanatic and broadcast buff, Rob began his official work in the music industry as a 13-year-old founder of WMSS-FM, a terrestrial radio station.
 Launched by junior high school students, WMSS is still in operation today in Middletown, Pennsylvania.
 Including Cruise To The Edge, Rob and his family have been on more than 24 cruises "of all kinds" including every Moody Blues Cruise since its founding.
 Rob is thrilled and honored to be a part of CTTE's Late Night LIVE family and encourages everyone to be involved, especially as an active patron in the audience cheering on those who work so hard and offer such talent to the cause.

 LEAD & RHYTHM GUITAR: